m-gebhart/PGP_OpenGL/README.md

 <li>Additionally: Project Settings can be defined in PGP_Config.h.</li>
 </ol>

-Pls note: on the first time generation, the landscape can be loaded right behind "you".
+Pls note: after starting the scene and triggering the first generation, the landscape can be loaded right behind "you".

 ## Media